Nelso22/Blogr-Landing-Page/README.md

 ## Description

- A landing page challenge for a fictional company that I found on [frontendmentor](https://www.frontendmentor.io/).
+ A landing page design for a fictional company that I created.
 The website is also responsive for all screensizes.

  ## Built With